 Plan type Average percentage of health care costs covered (actual costs may vary) Monthly premium (cost of your health plan) Potential out-of-pocket costs

 Catastrophic 60% Higher

 Bronze 60% Lower

 Silver 70% .

 Gold 80% Higher Lower

-Platinum 90% riigilei Lowel
+Platinum 90% riigilei Lower

 Generally, plans with lower monthly premiums have higher deductibles (the point at which the plan starts paying benefits) and cost-sharing (coinsurance and copays).
 The reverse may be true, too.
 Plans with a lower deductible and cost-sharing often have higher premiums.
-Depending on your budget and health care needs, you decide if it is easier to pay more in monthly premiums or more at the time of services.